DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step4.2.
 Unlock Account

-If the account is locked, you will not be able to make any transaction.
+If the account is locked, you will not be able to make any transactions.
 Therefore, we need to unlock the account by typing the following command in the console

 ```js
 > personal.unlockAccount(eth.accounts[0], "", 0)